mosip/documentation/docs/mobile-application.md

 ![](_images/mobile-app-roadmap.png)

-## Building the application
+## Build and install
 The resident mobile application code can be downloaded from https://github.com/mosip/inji.
-An apk will be generated as the output of the build process which can then be installed on smart phones.
+Detailed steps to build Inji to generate an apk are given [here](https://github.com/mosip/inji#building-from-source).
+The output apk can then be installed on smart phones.

-NOTE: To download the alpha release use the 0.8 tag.
+NOTE: To download the alpha release use the 0.8 tag of Inji.
 The alpha release works on both 1.1.5.5 and 1.2.0(LTS) version of the platform.
 Corresponding Mimoto version can be downloaded and used.